royc0003/evals/README.md

 `results/raw/<benchmark>-<timestamp>/` automatically (pilots get `-pilot-` in the name).
 You never specify an output path.

+While a run is in flight the runner shows a spinner with elapsed time;
+the harness's full log streams to `run.log` inside the results folder, and the score table prints when it finishes.

 ## How evals are configured

 Two kinds of YAML under `configs/`; the runner consumes both.